 Nothing’s Perfect: disadvantages of repositioning cruises

 Now that we have been on three repositioning cruises, we find it difficult to find true disadvantages.
 In reality, it depends on who you are and what you want.
 Here is a list of complaints we have heard.

 - The longer voyage may be difficult for people with a limited number of vacation days.
 However, many people, myself included, find a longer cruise to be an advantage.

 - Repositioning cruises often attract an older crowd.
 Similar to the above, this is often because retired passengers have more free time.
 While some find this a disadvantage, I don’t agree.
 In fact, we meet fascinating people of all ages on cruise ships.
 With age comes experience, and well-travelled people often have the best stories.

 - Too many sea days.
 Again, a negative to some and a positive to others.
 Either way, there is not much to see on the water. . . except for the sunrise, sunset, and occasional dolphins.

 - Fewer sailings to choose from.
 While turnaround cruises go back and forth thus offering many sail dates, each repositioning cruise schedule happen only once per year per ship.
 And, they are typically off-season.

 - More days at sea often means more spending at sea.
-If you gamble, play bingo, drink without purchasing a drink card, indulge in the fancy coffee, eat in the speciality restaurants, spend time in the spa, or attend art auctions, more time onboard can equal more spending.
+If you gamble, play bingo, drink without purchasing a drink card, indulge in fancy coffee, eat in speciality restaurants, spend time in the spa, or attend and shop at art auctions, more time onboard can equal more spending.
 For us, we tend to spend more money onshore, so we find sea days to be less expensive.